 Here are a few troubleshooting suggestions you could try:

-1] If could be a temporary issue with Windows Store itself.
+It could be a temporary issue with the Microsoft Store itself.
 Refresh the page after a while and see if it works.

 Now check the ‘Replace all child object permission entries with inheritable permission entries from this object’ and click Apply.

 Restart your Windows computer.